Julius-Gu/FrenchTyper/README.md

 # FrenchTyper by Julius Guthunz

+# THIS PROJECT IS DEPRECATED, FOR THE NEWER VERSION PLEASE VISIT https://github.com/Julius-Gu/FrenchTyperJS

 __This is a small and lightweight programm allowing users to copy all of the special french symbols to the clipboard.
 Then you can paste it into any word processor / text editor that supports unicode (that is pretty much anyone out there) with Ctrl+C.__